-(f) a record of volunteers and students as set out in regulation 149; (g) the records of the responsible person at the service as set out in regulation 150; (h) in the case of a centre-based service, a record of educators working directly with children as set out in regulation 151; (i) a record of access to early childhood teachers as set out in regulation 152; (j) in the case of a family day care service, a record of staff, family day care co-ordinators engaged by the service and family day care educator assistants approved by the service, kept under regulation 154; (k) a children's attendance record as set out in regulation 158; (l) child enrolment records as set out in regulation 160; (m) a record of the service's compliance with the Law as set out in regulation 167; (n) a record of certified supervisors placed in day to day charge of the education and care service under section 162 of the Law.
-(2) take re proved provider of the education and care service must asonable steps to ensure the documents referred to in ulation (1) are accurate.
-Penalty y: \$2000.
-(3) 0 t to Subdivision 4, the approved provider of the education re service must ensure that - (a) subject to subregulation (A) the decuments referred to in
+- (h) in the case of a centre-based service, a record of educators working directly with children as set out in regulation 151; - (i) a record of access to early childhood teachers as set out in regulation 152; - (j) in the case of a family day care service, a record of staff, family day care co-ordinators engaged by the service and family day care educator assistants approved by the service, kept under regulation 154; - (k) a children's attendance record as set out in regulation 158; - (l) child enrolment records as set out in regulation 160; - (m) a record of the service's compliance with the Law as set out in regulation 167; - (n) a record of certified supervisors placed in day to day charge of the education and care service under section 162 of the Law. - (2) The approved provider of the education and care service must take reasonable steps to ensure the documents referred to in subregulation (1) are accurate.

-(a) subject to subregulation (4), the documents referred to in subregulation (1) in relation to a child enrolled at the service are made available to a parent of the child on request;

-(b) the record of compliance referred to in subregulation (1)(m) is able to be accessed on request by any person.
+- (3) Subject to Subdivision 4, the approved provider of the education and care service must ensure that - (a) subject to subregulation (4), the documents referred to in subregulation (1) in relation to a child enrolled at the service are made available to a parent of the child on request; - (b) the record of compliance referred to in subregulation (1)(m) is able to be accessed on request by any person.

-- (4) If a parent's access to information of the kind in the documents referred to in subregulation (1) is limited by an order of a court, the approved provider must refer to the court order in relation to the release of information concerning the child to that parent. - (5) An approved provider of a family day care service is not required to keep a document set out in subregulation (1) if an equivalent record is kept by a family day care educator under regulation 178. - Note: A compliance direction may be issued for failure to comply with subregulation (2) or (3).
+- (4) If a parent's access to information of the kind in the documents referred to in subregulation (1) is limited by an order of a court, the approved provider must refer to the court order in relation to the release of information concerning the child to that parent. - (5) An approved provider of a family day care service is not required to keep a document set out in subregulation (1) if an equivalent record is kept by a family day care educator under regulation 178.